jojobear2020/MechaCar_Statistical_Analysis/README.md

-##Deliverable 4: Design a Study Comparing the MechaCar to the Competition
+## Deliverable 4: Design a Study Comparing the MechaCar to the Competition

-One metric that people are interested in when it comes to vehicles is horsepower.
+There are quite a few metrics that people are interested in when choosing a car.
+Among them are horsepower, fuel efficiency, car cost, cargo and passenger space, and even color.
+Having this data in dataset would be extremely beneficial.

+### 1. Horsepower
 Horsepower is a common performance metric that is reported alongside car fuel-efficiency and engine size.
 Therefore it would be really easy to collect horsepower data for a large number of vehicles.
 We can create a study that tests whether or not the horsepower of MechaCar is statistically different from a collection of other comparable vehicles.

-The null hypothesis would be that there is no statistical difference between MechaCar horsepower and the horsepower of all other comparable vehicles.
-The alternative hypothesis would be that there is a statistical difference between horsepower of MechaCar versus the other vehicles.
-The statistical test we can use is a one-sample t-test, where the population data will be all comparable vehicles.
-To test this, we will need multiple horsepower data points from vehicles as well as multiple data points from the MechaCar vehicles, so it will be important that we include the horsepower of multiple vehicle configurations.
+* Null hypothesis:  there is no statistical difference between Mechacar horsepower and the horsepower of all other comparable vehicles.
+* Alternative hypothesis:  there is a statistical difference between horsepower of MechaCar versus the other vehicles.
+* Statistical test: a one-sample t-test, where the population data will be all comparable vehicles.

+To test this, we would need multiple horsepower data points from vehicles as well as multiple data points from the MechaCar vehicles, so it is  important to include the horsepower of multiple vehicle configurations in the dataset.

+### 2. Fuel efficiency

+Fuel efficiency is a measure of how far a vehicle can travel per unit of fuel.
+Fuel efficient vehicles require less gas to go a given distance.
+Because less fuel is required to cover a journey, fuel-efficient cars save more money for drivers in the long-term.
+In the United States, fuel efficiency is expressed as "miles per gallon" (mpg).The question is whether the mpg of MechaCars is better than other competitors or not.

+* Null hypothesis: the means of mpg of all groups are equal.
+* Alternate hypothesis: at least one of the means is different from all other groups.
+* Statistical test: a one-way ANOVA is used to test the means of a single dependent variable across a single independent variable with multiple groups(e.g.fuel efficiency(mpg) of different cars based on vehicle class).

+For conducting this test, mpg data of all the concerned manufacturers are required.